 Pregnancy is an exhilarating time, filled with excitement and preparation for your new baby.
 Taking care of our teeth while pregnant can often be the very last thing on our minds and most of us have no idea just how important it is!
 Both for you and the new baby, maintaining optimum oral health during pregnancy is a must!

 Most dental services and procedures, including dental x-rays, tooth extractions, dental fillings, and dental cleanings, can be done during pregnancy safely, with tooth extractions recommended during your second or third trimester.
 Fillings should be discussed with your dentist beforehand.
-Read on to find answers to the most common questions about dental care during pregnancy.
+The following infographic covers common dental service you can get while pregnant or read on to find answers to the most common questions about dental care during pregnancy.

 Can I Get a Dental X-Ray While Pregnant?